 - You request milestone payments in accordance with your grant agreement.

 - Your grant agreement will set out when your milestone payments should be made and what you need to do in order to receive these payments.

 Assistance provided to industry bodies and alliances will be expanded to provide help for members who are new to export to become export-ready.
 Industry bodies and alliances will continue to have access to financial assistance to enable them to undertake promotional activities on behalf of their members in international markets, with grants of up to $150,000 per year.

 Industry bodies and alliances will be known as Representative Bodies.

 What are the rules for EMDG from 1 July 2021?

-From 1 July 2021 EMDG will be governed by 3 key documents:
+From 1 July 2021 EMDG will be governed by three key documents:

 How do I stay up to date with changes to EMDG?

 Austrade will be in regular communication on these changes.
-The best way to stay up to date is by subscribing to Austrade’s EMDG Update.
+Stay up to date by subscribing to Austrade’s EMDG Update.

 Review of financial assistance to SME exporters